-Programme start: September 2011 Programme end: June 2014 Length: 2¾ years Total programme cost: $2.65 million PGP funding paid: $1.19 million Commercial partners: Stakeholders in Methyl Bromide Reduction Inc
+Programme start: September 2011 Programme end: June 2014 Length: 2¾ years Total programme cost: $2.65 million Crown funding paid out to the programme for work done to 31 August 2017:$1,184,031 Commercial partners: Stakeholders in Methyl Bromide Reduction Inc

 STIMBR Stakeholders in Methyl Bromide Reduction Incorporated Primary Growth Partnership Programme - Final Report June 2014